Hong Kong Adventure Corps: Equipment

 In addition, a number of M16A3 and L85A1 replica weapons are in the armoury of the Corps, which are used as aids for teaching field-crafts and skill-at-arms.

+More recent arms appearing during Remembrance Day activities include what appears to be a QBZ-95.

-Two Russian BTR-70 APCs confiscated by the Hong Kong Customs and Excise Department in an illegal shipment in 2000 are on display at the High Island Training Camp.
+Two decommissioned Russian BTR-70 APCs confiscated by the Hong Kong Customs and Excise Department in an illegal shipment in 2000 are on display at the High Island Training Camp.

 Fleet

-The Corps has 11 vehicles in service, with most of them donated by the Hong Kong Jockey Club Charities Trust.
-The Home Affairs Bureau has also provided subsidies to replace two rubber boats used for water activities.
+The Corps has 8 vehicles in service, all of them are donated by the Hong Kong Jockey Club Charities Trust.